SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 It must be noted that most of the Algorithms for Neural Networks that were developed during the period 1950-2000 and now existing, are highly inspired by the working of our brain, the neurons, their structure and how they learn and transfer data.
 The most popular works include the Perceptron(1958) and the Neocognitron(1980).
 These papers were extremely instrumental in unwiring the brain code.
 They try to mathematically formulate a model of the neural networks in our brain.

-And everything changed after the God Father of AI Geoffrey Hinton formulated the back propagation algorithm in 1986(That's right! what you are learnig is more than 30 years old!).
+And everything changed after the God Father of AI Geoffrey Hinton formulated the back-propagation algorithm in 1986(That's right! what you are learning is more than 30 years old!).

 ## A biological Neuron